shadrack007/airbnb-clone-project/README.md

 - Maintains Visual Consistency: Ensures all screens and components follow a coherent visual style.
 - Guides Development: Provides developers with clear, implementable design rules.
 - Simplifies Product Testing: Makes it easier to check if the final product matches the intended design.

+### Importance of a User-Friendly Design in a Booking System
+- Reduces friction: Users can quickly navigate and complete bookings without confusion.
+- Increases trust: Clean UI with clear feedback (errors, confirmations) makes users feel confident.
+- Boosts conversions: A seamless experience encourages more users to complete bookings.

 ## Project Roles and Responsibilities.
 ### Project Manager (PM).